 Identifying what we like is simple.
 Answering precisely why can be another matter.

-Differentiating among several wines in a blind tasting session can seem confusing to the untrained wine drinker.
+Differentiating among several wines in a blind-tasting session can confuse the untrained wine drinker.
 Knowledgeable wine drinkers use terms like “complexity,” “balance,” “bouquet,” “intensity,” and “length,” but what do these mean?